ModRealms-Network/The-Midnight/.github/ISSUE_TEMPLATE/bug_report.md

 -->

 ## Environment

 - Minecraft: [minecraft version]
 - Midnight: [midnight version]
 - Forge: [forge version]
 - Did you use other remarkable modpacks, mods, resource packs or data packs, please list them here too.
 If your issue involves a problem with rendering or GUI, make sure to list all clientside mods as well.

 <!--
-FOR ANYONE WRITING ISSUES FOR THE 1.16.1 VERSION OF THE MIDNIGHT Please keep in mind the following except from our terms and conditions:
+FOR ANYONE WRITING ISSUES FOR THE 1.15.2 VERSION OF THE MIDNIGHT SINCE VERSION 0.6.0 Please keep in mind the following except from our terms and conditions:

 ## _Contribution_